UPdated April 25, 2025

 Physical Characteristics

-Compared to their larger counterparts, American house spiders are generally smaller, typically ranging between 4 to 6 millimeters in length.
+Compared to their larger counterparts, American house spiders are generally smaller, typically ranging between 4 and 6 millimeters in length.

 Their bodies feature a predominantly brown hue embellished with distinct patterns of black and white spots.
-These markings enhance their intricate appearance and serve to camouflage them effectively within diverse environments.
+These markings enhance their intricate appearance and camouflage them effectively within diverse environments.

 Web Structure